DataBiosphere/terra-cli/README.md

-  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. resolve                    Resolve a resource to its cloud id or path.
-For
+  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. list-tree                  List all resources in tree view. resolve                    Resolve a resource to its path. update                     Update the properties of a resource.
-                             data collection, resolve all the resources inside the data collection to their cloud id or path.
-If path to a resource inside the data collection is specified in the format of [data collection name]/[resource name], resolve the specified resource's cloud id or path update                     Update the properties of a resouce
 ```

 A controlled resource is a cloud resource that is managed by Terra.
 It exists